Ali-E/FastClip/README.md

 It is because of a minor version mismatch between torch and advertorch libraries.
 You can resolve this by the following simple modifications:

+1. locate the file below in your virtual environment (located in your home directory by default):

     ```address_to_environment/fastclip/lib/python3.10/site-packages/advertorch/attacks/fast_adaptive_boundary.py```